hpe-storage/co-deployments/helm/charts/hpe-csi-driver/README.md

 ## Prerequisites

 - Upstream Kubernetes version > 1.13
-- Other Kubernetes distributions supported
+- Most Kubernetes distributions supported
-- OpenShift 4.2, 4.3(RHCOS, RHEL)
+- OpenShift 4.2, 4.3 (RHCOS and RHEL)
 - Recent Ubuntu, CentOS or RHEL compute nodes connected to their respective official package repositories
+- Helm 2 (Should specify creation of CRD's explicitly using `--set crd.nodeInfo.create=true` during install)
-- Helm (v3 is supported only from HPE CSI Driver version 1.1.0 onwards)
+- Helm 3 (Supported only from HPE CSI Driver version 1.1.0 onwards)

 Depending on which [Container Storage Provider](https://github.com/hpe-storage/container-storage-provider) (CSP) is being used, other prerequisites and requirements may apply.